Map Camp *pre-registered attendees only

 Learn how to uncover interesting news stories by mapping data with geographic information system (GIS) software during our intensive mini-boot camp and receive a free copy of ArcGIS Desktop*.

-Prerequisites: Participants should have experience working with data in a relational database manager, such as Microsoft Access or MySQL.
+This workshop is good for: Participants who have some experience working with data in a relational database manager, such as Microsoft Access or MySQL.

 Attendees must be registered for the conference to attend this workshop.

 NOTE: Registration is required for this session.
 Click here to sign up.

 David Herzog is professor at the Missouri School of Journalism and serves as NICAR academic adviser.
 He's the author of Data Literacy: A User’s Guide (2015) SAGE Publications.
 He also helped launch the online M.S. in Data Science and Analytics program at the University of Missouri. @davidherzog

 Jennifer LaFleur is the Investigative Reporting Workshop's data editor and teaches at American University.
 She previously was a senior editor at Reveal from The Center for Investigative Reporting, where she managed a team of data journalists, investigative reporters and fellows.
 She is the former data journalism director at ProPublica and has held similar roles at newspapers.
 She is a former IRE training director and serves on IRE's board.